nilsmango/project7III/content/tap/manual/_index.md

 5. Capture/Double Loop/Home
 In [Device View](#3-3-device-view), with a keyboard or pads active, this captures the MIDI just played.
-If you are in the step sequencer layout, this will double the selected loop.
+If you are in the [Step Sequencer](#3-3-5-step-sequencer) layout, this will double the selected loop.
 In all other views, this will get you back to the [Home View](#3-1-home-view).

 6. Record
 Activates or deactivates the session record button.

-7. Play/Stop
+7. Play/Stop/Play Menu/Tempo
-Starts or stops the playback.
-Long-press shows a context menu for stopping and starting clips.
+In the [Step Sequencer](#3-3-5-step-sequencer) without **Performance Features**: Long-press shows a context menu for stopping, starting, adding, going to clips + tempo.
+In the step sequencer with **Performance Features**: Single Tap opens that menu.
+Long-press opens the Tempo Overlay (see below).
+In all other layouts and views: Starts or stops the playback.
+Long-press opens the tempo overlay.

+Tempo Overlay
+{{ image_sets(path="content/tap/manual/Tempo_Overlay.jpg", format="auto", op="fit_width", quality=75, alt="Tap Tempo Overlay", caption='The Tempo Overlay' imgset_class="imgset-twothird") }}
+Tapping the plus and minus buttons will adjust the tempo by the amount indicated in the center.
+Tapping on the BPM digits lets you type in the exact tempo you want.

 ### 3.3 Device View
 #### 3.3.1 Devices Bar
 The devices are shown here.
 - You can navigate by swiping left or right.
 - Select a device by tapping on it.
+The selected device has a bold font.
 - Tap the ⊕ symbol to add a new random device.
 You can choose between adding a random sound, synth, drums (if you are in a MIDI track), or effect.
+- < (open) and > (closed) symbols indicate rack mothers.
+You can open and close racks by tapping on a selected rack mother.
+Chain start and ends are indicated by corner brackets.

-{{ image_sets(path="content/tap/manual/Devices Bar.jpeg", format="auto", op="fit_width", quality=75, alt="7III Tap Devices Bar", caption='The Devices Bar.') }}
+{{ image_sets(path="content/tap/manual/Devices Bar.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Devices Bar", caption='The Devices Bar.') }}

 #### 3.3.2 Banks Bar
 Navigate and select banks of the chosen device here.